jdde/jdde/README.md

       </td>
       <td width="50%">
         <p>
-          As the 5th Employee I was in charge of co-founding the whole technical backend structure of fleetbird.
-Scaled the team from 5 to 30 engineers, including due diligences, setting up team structures and handling the acquisition Process to Wundermobility.
+          As the 5th Employee I was in charge of co-architecting base features, structures and improvements in the very first fleetbird.com B2B Whitelabel Sharing Provider System.
+My biggest achievement was to contribute significantly to the acquisition of WunderMobility and handle huge parts of the tech due diligence.
         </p>
       </td>
     </tr>